pkiraly/qa-catalogue-web/README.md

 - `linkTemplate` (string) URL template to link into the library catalogue (`{id}` will be replaced by the trimmed record identifier).
 This parameter does not work for all cataloueg classes.

+The parameter `include` can be used to include another configuration file and merge its parameters into the base configuration.
+Recursive inclusion is not supported and include is ignored if the referenced file does not exist.

 Example:

 ```